 This thin-leaved sunflower (Helianthus decapetalus) is native to the region and predominates in woodland and riparian zones where birds, bees, and butterflies benefit from the added food source.

 Following the trail, I climbed a flight of stairs embedded in the side of a hill and came to this escarpment of rock.
 Along the edge of it, there are numerous maple and beech trees which have taken residence.
 The escarpment itself is part of an old abandoned rock quarry, which now provides one of the most distinctive sights in all of Occoneechee Mountain.
 Walking underneath it is something of an exercise in faith and hope, and it’s easy to see how precarious the lives of the adjoining trees must be as a result.

 As if in confirmation of that fact, I came to a fallen maple tree, bisecting the Mountain Loop Trail, before I reached the old quarry.
 There was apparently a fungal infection at the base of the maple’s trunk which eroded its structural integrity over time and left it prone to collapse.
-With the torrential thunderstorms and heavy winds we’ve had in North Carolina lately — which are becoming increasingly frequent as our planetary climate continues to unravel at the seams— the maple tree wasn’t able to withstand the stress and came crashing to the forest floor.
+With the torrential thunderstorms and heavy winds we’ve had in North Carolina lately — which are becoming increasingly frequent as our planetary climate continues to collapse — the maple tree wasn’t able to withstand the stress and came crashing to the forest floor.

-There wasn’t much of the trail left after this last botanical encounter, and I returned to the parking lot in short order.
-With the crisp air and fading light to guide me, it was easy to feel nostalgic.
-In light of my own health issues over the past four months, I was keenly aware that there will only be a finite number of times in my life when I will be able to see the beauty of late summer at Occoneechee Mountain.
+There wasn’t much trail left after this last botanical encounter, and I returned to the parking lot in short order.
+With the crisp air and fading light to guide me, I headed home, grateful for another beautiful hike at Occnoneechee Mountiain.